Cybersecurity: A Necessity for Every Business

 Book a cyber health check against the ACSC Essential Eight.

-Enable MFA on every account—even the boring ones.
+Enable MFA on every account—even the ones you consider boring.

-Schedule monthly micro-trainings (10 minutes, coffee in hand) to cut click-happy habits.
+Schedule monthly micro-trainings (10 minutes, coffee in hand) to reduce click-happy habits.

-Draft a one-page crisis plan: who calls whom, where backups live, how to reach clients if email dies.
+Draft a one-page crisis plan: outline who calls whom, where backups are located, and how to contact clients if email goes down.

 Still Think “No Secrets” Equals “No Risk”?

 Neither did the vets—until a $40,000 pop-up proved otherwise.
-Investing in security isn’t paranoia; it’s plain-English risk management for the digital age.
+Investing in security isn’t paranoia; it’s a necessary step in risk management for the digital age.

-Ready to lock the doors before the wolf arrives?
+Are you ready to lock the doors before the wolf arrives?
 Let’s chat.
-One short call could save weeks of chaos.
+One short call could save you weeks of chaos.

 About the Author

-Quenten Grasso is the founder of Q10 Systems, a Townsville-based team that drinks too much coffee and spends its spare time breaking (and then hardening) small-business networks so crooks can’t.
-Weekend surfer, weekday cyber-tragic.
+Quenten Grasso is the founder of Q10 Systems, a Townsville-based team that drinks too much coffee.
+They spend their spare time breaking and hardening small-business networks to keep criminals at bay.
+Quenten enjoys surfing on the weekends and addressing cybersecurity issues during the week.